Róbert Ilyés

-Róbert Ilyés (born 4 February 1974) is a Romanian football manager and former player of Hungarian ethnicity who played as a midfielder.
-He is currently the assistant manager of Sepsi OSK.
+Róbert Ilyés (born 4 February 1974) is a Romanian football manager and former player who played as a midfielder.
+He is currently in charge of Liga I club FK Csíkszereda.

 Club career

 Foresta Fălticeni

 He started his professional career by joining Divzia B side Foresta Fălticeni in 1995.
 In his second season at the club he played a crucial role in winning the 1996–97 Divizia B title that also meant promotion to Divizia A. The club barely avoided relegation at the end of the 1997–98 Divizia A season and as the team stood last before the winter break of the 1998–99 Divizia A season he left midseason to the better rated Divzia A side Astra Ploiești.

 Astra Ploiești

 With his continued good performances as a box-to-box midfielder throughout the 3 seasons that he played for Astra, he drew the attention of bigger Bucharest clubs.

 Rapid București

 Rapid București manager Viorel Hizo signed him during the winter transfer window of the 2001–02 Divizia A. He enjoyed major success at the club, winning the 2001–02 Cupa României, 2002 Supercupa României, 2002–03 Divizia A and 2003 Supercupa României.
 Although he was vital to the team's success, he felt that his financial compensation was unfairly low compared to other teammates.
 He did not renew his contract in the winter of 2005.